Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Applications of Generalized Short-Path Framework

 where the interaction coefficients $g_{ij}$ are i.i.d. standard Gaussian random variables.
 We can Gibbs sample from the following distribution,

-using Glauber dynamics. \begin{lemma} Let $P$ be a Glauber dynamics chain for the SK model on a graph $G(\mathcal{N},\Ecal)$.
+using Glauber dynamics.
+The following provides a bound on $\Delta_{P}$ for Glauber over SK. \begin{lemma} Let $P$ be a Glauber dynamics chain for the SK model on a graph $G(\mathcal{N},\Ecal)$.
 Then, \end{lemma} \begin{proof} We first consider hypercube walk.
 If we flip a spin at random, the sign of each term in $H$ will flip with probability $2/n$.
 Therefore the energy of each term increases at most by a factor of $1-\frac{4}{n}$ in expectation.
 Since the ground state energy $|E^{\star}| = \Theta(n)$, the energy increases at most by constant in expectation.
 From the definition of Glauber dynamics a bit flip is proposed uniformly, and accepted with probability larger than $\frac{1}{2}$ if $\beta (H(x') - H(x))<0$.
 Therefore, if we are running the Glauber dynamics at some positive finite temperature, moves that increase energy are made with strictly lower probability than the hypercube walk.
-Thus an uppper bound on stability with respect to the hypercube walk is also a valid upper bound for Glauber dynamics at positive $\beta$. \end{proof} \begin{lemma} Let $P$ be a Glauber dynamics chain for SK model on a graph $G(\mathcal{N},\Ecal)$ with constant maximum degree, at inverse temperature $\beta < \beta_c$.
+Thus an uppper bound on stability with respect to the hypercube walk is also a valid upper bound for Glauber dynamics at positive $\beta$. \end{proof} \begin{lemma} Let $P$ be a Glauber dynamics chain for SK model on a graph $G(\mathcal{N},\Ecal)$ at inverse temperature $\beta < \frac{1}{4}$.
 Then, the log-Sobolev constant satisfies $\omega \geq \Omega(1/(n\log n))$. \end{lemma}